saeedaghabozorgi/SETI1/README.md

 For more information refer to [SETI hackathon page](https://github.com/setiQuest/ML4SETI/).

+When you’ve completed this pattern, you will understand how to:
+•	Convert signal data into image data
+•	Build and train a convolutional neural networks
+•	Display and share results in Jupyter Notebooks
+This pattern will assist application developers who need to efficiently build powerful deep learning applications and use GPUs to train the model quickly.

 This repository includes 3 parts:
-1) Preparing dataset
+##### 1) Preparing dataset
-- Converting images to binary files using Spark
+- OptionalConverting images to binary files using Numpy (SETI_img_to-binary.ipynb)
-- Converting images to binary files using Numpy
+- Converting images to binary files using Spark (SETI_img_to_binary_spark.ipynb)
-2) Classification
+##### 2) Classification
-- Classification of images using CCN on Single GPU
+- Classification of images using CCN on Single GPU (SETI_CNN_Tf_SingleGpu.ipynb)
-- Classification of images using CCN on Multi GPU
+- Classification of images using CCN on Multi GPU (SETI_CNN_Tf_MultiGpu.ipynb) in case you have access to an environment with multiple GPUs
-3) Prediction
+##### 3) Prediction
+- Use the trained model for prediciton (SETI_prediction.ipynb)

 ### SETI_img_to_binary_spark.ipynb (Signal to Binary Files (Train&Test) using Spark)
 In this notebook we read the Basic 4 dataset through Spark, and convert signals into a binary file.